 Route 2: Funding on request for UvA open access initiatives.

 For the purpose of starting new UvA diamond initiatives or expanding, scaling up or professionalising existing ones, substantiated applications can be submitted for (one-off) funding from the fund.
-The application deadline for 2021 is 1 May.
+The application deadline for 2024 is July 1st.

 Many Open Access publications can be found using the Library’s discovery tool CataloguePlus (filter by ‘availability’ --> open access) and the Google Scholar search engine.
 There are also several search engines that specifically target Open Access publications (articles and books):